nronzel/forecast/README.md

 python --version
 ```

-Clone this project to a location directory of your choice
+Clone this project to a directory of your choice

 ```bash
 git clone https://github.com/nronzel/forecast.git